Gerard Kenny: Career

 Kenny formed his first band whilst in high school and between then and the early 1970s, he toured the club circuit.
 In 1968, he landed his first recording contract with Warner Bros.
 Records, and from that point until 1977 issued a number of singles that failed to break the charts.
 He also recorded for Buddah and Laurie; one of the singles on the latter titled "Happiest Man" is now collectable, selling for up to £200.

 Kenny relocated to London in 1977 and it was not until the following year that he scored his first hit single with "New York, New York (So Good They Named It Twice)" (an ode to his hometown), which spent two months on the UK Singles Chart, with its parent album Made It Through the Rain going top 20 the following year.
 Another single on the RCA label, "Fantasy", proved to be another chart hit in 1980, which is from Kenny's second album Living on Music, released the same year.
 The album saw success in the Philippines, and its lead single "Getting to Know Each Other" became a hit on local radio stations and was featured as a soundtrack in several films and TV shows within the country.
-It was later covered by local artists Ariel Rivera, Xian Lim, Billy Crawford, Sharon Cuneta and DK Tijam.
-"Fantasy" was also covered by Regine Velasquez.
+It was later covered by local artists Ariel Rivera, Xian Lim, Billy Crawford, Sharon Cuneta, DK Tijam and VR Caballero.
+"Fantasy" was also covered by Regine Velasquez and Joselito Pascual.